micmejia/bible-dump/AMPC/Luke/Luke 23.md

 One of the criminals who was suspended kept up a railing at Him, saying, Are You not the Christ (the Messiah)?
-Rescue Yourself and us [[^m]from death]!
+Rescue Yourself and us [from death]!